Meerbusch · Germany

 What is Trust-First Transformation?

 Trust-First Transformation treats trust as an operational building block — not a soft skill.
 That means: clear obligations, documented commitments, coaching routines and deliberate communication.
-Torsten Schollmayer sees trust as the operating system that every transformation runs on — processes, tools and roadmaps are applications above it.
+Torsten Schollmayer sees trust as the operating system that every transformation runs on — processes, tools and roadmaps are just the applications that run on top of it.

 How do you build trust in a transformation?